What to do in Kotor: the Most Picturesque Town in Montenegro

 Visit Kotor Old Town Square after dark

-Kotor's old town square is a lively spot, packed with restaurants, bars, and cafes.
-It's a nice place to spend your evening and do some people watching.
-There are plenty of restaurants, serving food and drinks, with outdoor table for people watching.
+Kotor's old town square is a lively spot, and a nice place to spend your evening and do some people watching.
+There are plenty of restaurants, bars, and cafes, serving food and drinks, with outdoor table for people watching.

-You can learn more about Kotor's maritime history at this small but interesting museum, located within the thick old town walls.
-You will find displays of maritime artifacts and exhibits on local seafaring traditions.
-You'll see beautiful furniture, artwork, clothing, jewelry, models, and weapons.
+You can learn more about Kotor's maritime history at this small but interesting museum.
+You will find displays of maritime artifacts and exhibits on local sailors' traditions.
+You'll also see beautiful furniture and artwork, clothing and jewelry.
+There is an interesting weapons display there.

 Visit Municipal Museum

-Visit the Municipal Museum to admire its rich collection of artwork and artifacts spanning the Middle Ages to modern times.
-You will find sculptures and paintings, furniture and icons there.
+Visit the Municipal Museum to admire its rich collection of artwork and artifacts from the Middle Ages to modern times.

 Visit Risan Archaeological Site

-To learn more of Montenegro's rich history, visit the archaeological site of Risan, located just outside Kotor.
-This is a part of the museum dedicated to Montenegrin culture and history.
+To learn more of Montenegro's rich history, visit the archaeological site of Risan, located just outside Kotor to learn more of the Montenegrin culture and history.

-The site is home to the remnants of Villa Urbana, the house of a noble family from the 2nd century A.D.
-The villa’s foundations survived the centuries remarkably well and have been painstakingly reconstructed.
+You will find remnants of Villa Urbana there, the house of a noble family from the 2nd century A.D.
+The villa’s foundations survived the centuries remarkably well and have been thoroughly reconstructed.

-The mosaics show various scenes from Roman life and you'll be surprised to learn about the advanced plumbing and heating systems, existing back then.
+The mosaics show various scenes from Roman life back in the days.
+I was surprised to learn about the advanced plumbing and heating systems, existing back then.

 Visit the Kotor Art Museum

 When you are back in Kotor, you can visit Kotor art museum.
-It's home to a wide range of artwork spanning several centuries.
+It's home to a wide range of artwork created over several centuries.

 Go to Mamula Island